-- a) Elisa Gerow Parking Concerns - Debbie Wood spoke to concerns, bylaw staff will monitor the situation, additional parking enforce downtown may resolve issues. - b) Winter Market use of three parking stalls - a.
+- a) Elisa Gerow Parking Concerns - a.
+Debbie Wood spoke to concerns, bylaw staff will monitor the situation, additional parking enforce downtown may resolve issues.

+b) Winter Market - use of three parking stalls

+- a.
 Starting on November 5, bi weekly - b.
-DSA is requesting the use of three parking stalls on Hudson street adjacent to the Ross Street Plaza
+DSA is requesting the use of three parking stalls on Hudson street adjacent to the Ross Street Plaza c) The Commission thanked Councilor Chad Eliason for his many years of public service and his dedication to the Downtown Parking Commission.

-Moved: Bill Laird

-Seconded: Vera Chomyshen

-THAT: the Downtown Parking Commission supports the request from Downtown Salmon Arm for the use of three parking stalls for the Winter Market.
+Moved: Bill Laird Seconded: Vera Chomyshen THAT: the Downtown Parking Commission supports the request from Downtown Salmon Arm for the use of three parking stalls for the Winter Market.